$2,665 pp (USD)

 Arrival in Arusha

 Tanzania welcomes you!
-A Nyange Adventure staff will collect you up at the airport and transport you to your Arusha lodging.
+A Nyange Adventure staff member will collect you at the airport and transport you to your lodge in Moshi.
 You should have time to unwind and get ready for the once-in-a-lifetime adventure, depending on when you arrive!
-You have also an option to do a city tour on your arrival day.
+You also have an option to do a city tour on your arrival day or visit near by tourist attractions such as Marangu waterfalls, Materuni waterfalls, Chemka Hot Springs, or visit Rau forest.

 - Main Destination: